MemoryNode API usage

 |---|---|---|---|

-| POST | /v1/dashboard/session | Supabase JWT in body | {access_token, workspace_id}; verifies via SUPABASE_JWT_SECRET, inserts dashboard_sessions, sets HttpOnly cookie, returns csrf_token. |
+| POST | /v1/dashboard/session | Supabase JWT in body | {access_token, workspace_id}; verifies via SUPABASE_JWT_SECRET, inserts dashboard_sessions, sets HttpOnly cookie, returns csrf_token.
+Used for workspace switch / session rebind after init (returning users). |

 | POST | /v1/dashboard/logout | S | Deletes session, clears cookie. |